Thanks to Brian Klonoski of Good Eggs for this inspiration for à la mode on Thanksgiving pies.

 The professor then chastised him.
 He was quoted as saying, “Do you mean to tell me that so famous an eating place as Delmonico’s has never heard of Pie a la Mode, when the Hotel Cambridge, up in the village of Cambridge, NY serves it every day?
-Call the manager at once, I demand as good serve here as I get in Cambridge.”
+Call the manager at once, I demand as good service here as I get in Cambridge.”

 Delmonico’s, not wanting to be outshone by any other restaurant, immediately put it on the menu.

-The newspapers immediately picked up the story of the dessert, and in short order it was on menus across the nation [source].
+The newspapers immediately picked up the story of the dessert, and in short order, it was on menus across the nation [source].

 The Cambridge Hotel placed an information folder in each guest room, that included a page entitled “The History of the Pie à la Mode.”
 Here it is.

 Townsend died in 1936 at the age of 87, and his New York Times obituary (which we were unable to access) notes that he “inadvertently originated pie à la mode.”
 He would have been in his 40’s when he “invented” it.

 “As American as apple pie” is an oft-heard expression.
 While Americans love their apple pie, the dish itself isn’t American.
 Apple pie was long-made in Britain, and variations were made across Europe, wherever apples were grown.